-As a copywriter and editor, I am often faced with spelling of English words contrary to what I’m used to.
+As a copywriter and editor, I frequently encounter English spellings that differ from what I’m accustomed to.

 There’s the American and the British way.
-And as a Canadian, I’m somewhere in-between as “Canadian” spelling is a combination of both – influenced as a British colony (before becoming a sovereign nation), and Canada’s proximity to the United States.
+And as a Canadian, I’m somewhere in-between as “Canadian” spelling is a combination of both – influenced as a British colony (before becoming a sovereign nation), and its close proximity to the United States.

 Examples of differences